Point In Time Count

 Point in Time counts are a useful tool to understand the general landscape of homelessness as a snapshot in time on the day the count was conducted.
 As CoCs get better at conducting counts, more people are counted.
 For example, the 2022 count included a youth PIT count that coordinated youth providers to engage homeless youth in areas where they may be located.
 Additionally, improvements to the PIT count process have resulted in a better count of homeless adults and families.

 Nevada County Count: The Nevada Count Regional Continuum of Care (NCRCoC), in coordination with Nevada County and the Homeless Resource Council of the Sierras (HRCS), conducted Nevada County's annual point-in-time count of homeless individuals and families on February 24th, 2022.
 Due to the COVID pandemic, communities and Continuums of Care (CoC) organizations across California canceled PIT counts in 2021, making this the first full sheltered and unsheltered count in the region since 2019.
-The County and the CoC coordinate annual counts and are worked closely with all partners to ensure a safe and comprehensive count for 2022.
-Results will be posted here once available and verified by the Department of Housing and Urban Development.
-Initial numbers show
+The County and the CoC coordinate annual counts and worked closely with all partners to ensure a safe and comprehensive count for 2022.
+A total of 527 individuals experiencing homelessness were counted, with 284 who were sheltered and 243 who were unsheltered.

 The COVID-19 pandemic had significant implications to homelessness.
 Many variables such as loss of household income, a lack of affordable housing, and a seller's housing market contributed to an increase in homelessness.
 This is reflected in the increase in the homeless count for 2022.